GenericMappingTools/gmt/doc_modern/rst/source/gmtspatial.rst

 .. only:: not man

-    Geospatial operations on lines and polygons
+    Geospatial operations on points, lines and polygons

 Synopsis
 --------